cspr-rad/kairos-spec/src/spec.typ

 Depositing funds to user `Bob`'s account is divided into three phases, which are modelled in the following sequence diagrams.

+#page(flipped: true)[
   In the first phase users submit their deposit requests to the L2 server, which updates the Merkle-tree root and creates a _Deploy_ which will execute the validation of this update, do the state transition and transfer the funds.
 This _Deploy_ also needs to be signed by the user before submitting since we transfer funds from the users purse to the Validiums wallet.
   #figure(
       image("deposit_sequence_diagram_client_submit.svg", width: 100%),
       caption: [
         Deposit: User submits a deposit to L2 which gets forwarded to L1.
       ],
   )
+]

+#page(flipped: true)[
 After submitting, the L1 smart-contracts take care of first validating the new Merkle-tree root hash, updating the validiums state, and transferring the funds.

 #figure(